TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Background: Inverted File Index (IVF) for Vector Search

 The \textit{vector index} is a crucial component of RAG applications that retrieves similar items from large datasets of high-dimensional vectors.
 Given the query vector $x \in \mathrm{R}^D$ and vector database $Y = \{y_0, \ldots, y_{N-1}\} \subset \mathrm{R}^D$, which comprises $N$ vectors, the vector index aims to find the $k$ nearest neighbors of $x$ from the database:

 where $D$ is the dimensionality of the vector determined by the embedding model, and $d$ denotes the distance function, which is typically the L2-norm or inner product~\cite{johnson2019billion}.

 To improve search efficiency, the inverted file index (IVF) algorithm is widely used for large-scale vector databases due to its simplicity and effectiveness.
-IVF partitions the data store into \textit{clusters} and restricts searches to the most relevant clusters, reducing the computational cost.
-To obtain the cluster assignment of each stored vector, it performs clustering algorithm such as $k$-means~\cite{norouzi2013cartesian} and partitions the database into $N_c$ clusters:
+IVF partitions the datastore into \textit{clusters} and restricts searches to the most relevant clusters, reducing the computational cost.
+To obtain the cluster assignment of each stored vector, it performs a clustering algorithm such as $k$-means~\cite{norouzi2013cartesian} and partitions the database into $N_c$ clusters: